What is Brand Visibility, and Why is it Important?

 Starbucks is famous for providing consistent, omnichannel customer experiences.

-Let's take an example of franchises.
+Let’s take the example of franchises.

 Depending on your service business ideas, you can choose to either buy into an existing franchise branch or launch a new one.